degaart/scalable-font2/docs/API.md

 glyph size in pixels.
 In other words, if you set `size` to 32, then you'll get an exatly 32 pixel tall 'A', but a taller 'g'.
 See Font Metrics above.
 Passing `SSFN_STYLE_ABS_SIZE` will scale the glyph's height to `size`.
 This is also the default for Monospace fonts.

+By passing `SSFN_STYLE_NOCACHE` the rasterized glyphs won't be cached which reduces the memory footprint significantly (from a few megabytes to about ~80k), but slows down rendering on the long run.

 ### Parameters